Harness Engineering for Agentic AI Coding Tools: An Exploratory Study: Details of Configuration Mechanisms (RQ3)

+Finally, one of the authors used Claude Code (Opus 4.6 with high effort) to check all 451 files with ten or fewer lines.
+Of these, 396 contained substantive configuration content (e.g., coding conventions, agent definitions, tool settings), 51 were reference-only files analyzed separately in Section~\ref{sec:results_rq3}, and four were borderline cases (e.g., a bare heading or filename).
+The supplementary material includes the inspection script, the checked files, and their classification.

-\paragraph{Internal validity:} We classified repositories as ``engineered'' software projects using \texttt{GPT-5.2} on their \texttt{README} content, with iterative prompt development and spot-checks to mitigate errors.
-We used a single labeling run without considering inter-model agreement; 2,204 ``unsure'' cases (often due to inaccessible linked resources) were excluded.
+\paragraph{Internal validity:} We classified repositories as ``engineered'' software projects based on their \texttt{README} content.
+During iterative prompt development, we tested GPT-5-mini, GPT-5-nano, and GPT-5.2.
+We selected GPT-5.2 because it produced fewer ``unsure'' labels and spot-checks revealed that it produced fewer false positives and negatives.
+We used a single labeling run; 2,204 ``unsure'' cases (often due to inaccessible linked resources) were excluded.
 Future work should assess the reliability of this approach by adding alternative models and configurations.
-Detection heuristics were designed by one author and cross-checked by two others, but rapidly evolving tool ecosystems may introduce conventions not yet captured.
+Detection heuristics were designed by one author and cross-checked by two different authors.
+Tool conventions evolve quickly; new mechanisms may not yet be captured.

 \paragraph{External validity:} Our study covers only open-source repositories on GitHub; practices in proprietary or enterprise settings may differ.
 We selected repositories showing established engineering practices, but cannot claim representativeness for closed-source development, nor did we examine variation across application domains.
-Finally, our findings are a point-in-time snapshot (February 2026) of a rapidly evolving landscape.
+Finally, our findings are a point-in-time snapshot (February 2026) of a field whose conventions are still consolidating.